jjurm/cssz-web/content/events/2023-11-10-movie-night-general-meeting.md

   registration:
     #link: ...
     text: Google Form (provided soon)
+  notes:
+    - alert_type: warning
+      icon: solid/info
+      text: |
+        UPDATE: This event will be **postponed** for scheduling complications.
+The updated time/place will be announced soon.
 ---

 CSSZ invites you to a General Meeting followed by a Movie night.